 There is one other important characteristic that we have to understand about spiritual injuries.
 A spiritual injury that leaves its mark on us will permanently alter our character, our perception of self.

 There are two points to make there.
-First, the fact that the injury has occured does not mean that we cannot learn how to manage how it affects us.
+First, the fact that the injury has occurred does not mean that we cannot learn how to manage how it affects us.
 This important.
 In the same way a traumatic physical injury will leave an affect, so will a traumatic spiritual injury.
-We can however learn to cope and move forward if we are able to heal and identify those events that can trigger our reactions and responses.
+We can, however, learn to cope and move forward if we are able to heal and identify those events that can trigger our reactions and responses.

 Second, this means that if we have an unresolved spiritual injury we will behave and react with negative emotions and not “know” why.
 When we say that someone is just that way without some specific, professional psychological diagnosis we may, in fact, be dealing with a spiritual injury.

 Below you will find a list that Bishop Scott provided at the end of the first edition of the book to help people identify possible sources of spiritual injuries.
-(The list is not meant to be exhaustive, just is comprehensive of possible sources of spiritual injuries.)
+(The list is not meant to be exhaustive, but is comprehensive enough to aid in pinpointing some of the possible sources of spiritual injuries.)

 Please keep in mind that just because you experienced one or more of these events does not mean that a catastrophic spiritual injury has occurred.
 The only way we know an injury has happened is if a contradiction was created that we could not reconcile, or said another way, deal with.
 This distinction is vital to understanding how to proceed.

 If you have any questions about spiritual injuries or need clarification about what you have read in this post, please comment below and I will do my best to clarify and expand on the concepts.